-- (1) The Compensation Committee approved the grants of the equity-based awards as of January 31, 2019 for each NEO. - (2) The amounts shown in this row reflect the estimated threshold, target and maximum amounts that could have been paid to the NEO under the 2019 annual incentive program, the material terms of which are described under "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2019 Executive Compensation Program-Annual Incentive." - (3) The amounts shown represent the threshold, target and maximum number of shares subject to PRSU awards granted to the NEOs in 2019.
-The number of PRSUs that will be eligible to vest is determined based on the measurement of two equally weighted metrics, currency neutral adjusted EPS and the Company's calculated rTSR ranked on a percentile basis against the calculated TSR for the companies listed in the LTIP Reference Group, over a three-year performance period beginning January 1, 2019 and ending December 31, 2021.
+(1) The Compensation Committee approved the grants of the equity-based awards to the NEOs as of January 30, 2020 for each NEO.

+(2) The amounts shown in this row reflect the estimated threshold, target and maximum amounts that could have been paid to the NEO under the 2020 annual incentive program, the material terms of which are described under "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2020 Executive Compensation Program-Annual Incentive."

+- (3) The amounts shown represent the threshold, target and maximum number of shares subject to PRSU awards granted to the NEOs in 2020.
+The number of PRSUs that will be eligible to vest is determined based on the measurement of two equally weighted metrics, currency neutral adjusted EPS and the Company's calculated rTSR ranked on a percentile basis against the calculated TSR for the companies listed in the LTIP Reference Group, over a three-year performance period beginning January 1, 2020 and ending December 31, 2022.
 The allocated PRSUs measured against currency neutral adjusted EPS performance will have the opportunity to bank a limited portion of the award based upon interim year performance; however there is no banking mechanism for the allocated PRSUs measured against rTSR performance based on interim year performance.
 Each PRSU represents the right to receive one share of Common Stock upon vesting of the award.
 Subject to the achievement of the requisite performance, the PRSUs are scheduled to vest on the third anniversary of the grant date.
 PRSUs do not have voting rights or dividend equivalent rights.
-See "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2019 Executive Compensation Program-Long-Term Incentive." - (4) The amounts shown reflect the number of shares underlying RSU awards granted to the NEOs in 2019.
+See "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2020 Executive Compensation Program-Long-Term Incentive." - (4) The amounts shown reflect the number of shares underlying RSU awards granted to the NEOs in 2020.
 Each RSU represents the right to receive one share of Common Stock upon vesting of the award.
 These RSUs vest ratably over a three-year period (with one-third of the underlying units vesting on each of the first three anniversaries of the grant date), subject to continued employment through the vesting date.
 RSUs do not have voting rights, but do accrue dividend equivalent rights in the form of additional RSUs.
 The additional RSUs vest only to the extent the underlying RSUs vest.
-The RSUs granted in 2019 accrued dividend equivalent rights during 2019, but the amounts shown do not include the additional RSUs accrued.
-See "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2019 Executive Compensation Program-Long-Term Incentive" and the table below entitled "Outstanding Equity Awards at Fiscal Year-End 2019" for information regarding accrued dividend equivalent rights. - (5) The amounts shown in this row reflect the estimated threshold, target and maximum amounts that could have been paid to Ms. Harris-Jensbach under the Jack Wolfskin fiscal year incentive program for October 1, 2018 through September 30, 2019, plus the threshold, target, and maximum amounts that could have been paid under the Jack Wolfskin fiscal year transition period incentive for the period of October 1, 2019 through December 31, 2019, to align Jack Wolfskin with the Callaway calendar fiscal year beginning January 1, 2020.
-The material terms of these plans are described under the "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2019 Executive Compensation Program-Annual Incentive".
+The RSUs granted in 2020 accrued dividend equivalent rights during 2020, but the amounts shown do not include the additional RSUs accrued.
+See "Executive Officer Compensation-Compensation Discussion and Analysis-Components of the 2020 Executive Compensation Program-Long-Term Incentive" and the table below entitled "Outstanding Equity Awards at Fiscal Year-End 2020" for information regarding accrued dividend equivalent rights.